amandaphail/TheGallery/README.md

 _**The Gallery**_

 Gallery Walls are all the rage and you can enjoy one in your home too!
-Well, that may be easier said than done.
+Well, we all know that's easier said than done.
 Here we have a tool to help you get there.
-Through our gallery templates you can take your own photos and arrange them in our frames, allowing you to visualize the space and what it could look like in your home!
+Through our gallery templates you can take your own photos and place them in our frames arrangements, allowing you to visualize the space and what it could look like in your home!

 <br>